 Hinterthal / Hintermoos

-As you ski east through the Hochkonig from Maria Alm, the next two villages that you will come to are Hinterthal and Hintermoos, situated close to each other in the next valley.
+As you ski East through the Hochkonig from Maria Alm the next two villages that you will come to are Hinterthal and Hintermoos, situated close to each other in the next valley along.

-Carry on east from Hintermoos and you will come to the charming village of Dienten.
+Carrying on East from Hintermoos and you will come to the charming village of Dienten.
 Dienten is the picture postcard Austrian village with some incredible scenery.

-The Gastein Valley includes the villages of Dorgastein, Bad Hofgastein and Bad Gastein as you travel south from Salzburg.
+The Gastein Valley includes the villages of Dorfgastein, Bad Hofgastein and Bad Gastein as you travel south from Salzburg.

-For architectural grandeur, take a look at some of the beautiful 1920s buildings that sit around the waterfall of Bad Gastein.
-Much of the property in Bad Gastein has been built into the steep hillside, making location key.
-Venture too far from the main gondola by the railway station and you will need to drive or get a ski bus to the lifts.
+Much of the property in Bad Gastein has been built into the steep hillside making location key.
+Venture too far from the main gondola by the railway station and you will need to drive or get the ski bus to the lifts.

 The piste comes right down into the village meaning that this is one of the rare Austrian villages where you may be able to find a property right beside the piste.

-Situated just 15 minutes from Zell am See, Saalbach Hinterglemm has boomed in popularity over the last few years with both UK skiers and property hunters.
-While not as busy as Zell am See in the summer, Saalbach Hinterglemm more than makes up for it with its world famous Ski Circus, featuring an extensive 220km of piste.
+Situated just 15 minutes from Zell am See, Saalbach-Hinterglemm has boomed in popularity in the last few years with both international skiers and property hunters.

 Zell am See

-This is the most sought-after location due to its proximity to the ski lifts and the lake.
-With a property in the centre of Zell am See, there is no need to have a car.
-You can arrive by train and everything is within easy walking distance.
+This is the most sought-after location due to it's proximity to the ski lifts and the lake.
+With a property in the centre of Zell am See there is no need to have a car as you can arrive by train and everything is then within easy walking distance.